n3wt0n/PingdomExporter/README.md

 - **Larger output files** - Includes all check parameters, settings, and metadata
 - **Higher API usage** - More comprehensive but uses more API quota
 - **Best for** - Migration planning, detailed analysis, or complete configuration backup

+### UptimeRobot Mode
+- **Migration-focused** - Converts Pingdom uptime checks to UptimeRobot import format
+- **CSV output only** - Generates a CSV file compatible with UptimeRobot bulk import
+- **Uptime checks only** - Only processes uptime checks (transaction checks are not supported by UptimeRobot)
+- **Direct import ready** - Output file can be uploaded directly to UptimeRobot for bulk import
+- **Best for** - Migrating from Pingdom to UptimeRobot

 You can switch between modes using the `--export-mode` parameter or by setting `ExportMode` in your configuration file.